Installing Frames and Linings in the Workplace

 Common errors to avoid in your coursework

-• Misconception: 'All timber is the same; just use whatever is available.'
-Correction: Different timbers have different strengths, durability, and uses.
-For example, softwood is for structural framing, while hardwood is for finishing.
-Using the wrong type can lead to failure or poor aesthetics.
+- Misconception: 'All timber is the same, so I can use any wood for any job.'
+Correction: Different timbers have different strengths, durability, and appearance.
+For example, softwood is suitable for structural framing, while hardwood is better for high-wear items like stair treads.
+Using the wrong timber can lead to failure or poor finish.

 Frequently Asked Questions